Unlocking the Hidden Microsoft Forms API with PowerShell & Azure App Registration

 3. Under API Permissions → Add a permission → APIs my organization uses, search for Microsoft Forms.

-4. Select Application permissions → Forms.Read.All
+4. Select Application permissions → Forms.Read.All (for group endpoints use Delegated permissions → Forms.Read)

 5. Grant admin consent